tokenized/tokenized-sdk-example-react/README.md

 variety of different ways, depending on your requirements:

 - `tokens`: the quantity in the natural units of the asset – “48 coupons”.
-- `faceValue`: the value of the assets in their face value currency – “$59,184.00”.
+- `assetCurrency`: the value of the assets in their own currencies, if specified – “$59,184.00”.
 - `displayCurrency`: the value of the assets converted to the user’s selected display currency (the currency can be overridden in the `filterOptions` argument) – “£41,737.68”.